Lontronix/Relog-Documentation/Relog FAQ.md

 ## Will you ever charge for Relog?

-I plan on adding a tip jar in the future, and might might charge for future features if they require on-going server costs or take a significant amount of effort to implement.
+I plan on adding a tip jar in the future, and might charge for future features if they require on-going server costs or take a significant amount of effort to implement.
 However, any features that currently exist in the app will **never** be put behind a paywall.

 My goal is to make sure the fundamentals of Relog are able to be used by everyone.